dgaydukov/cert-spring5/files/spring5.md

 Otherwise you will get error `@Bean method JavaConfig.myBFPP is non-static and returns an object assignable to Spring's BeanFactoryPostProcessor interface.
 This will result in a failure to process annotations such as @Autowired, @Resource and @PostConstruct within the method's declaring @Configuration class.
 Add the 'static' modifier to this method to avoid these container lifecycle issues; see @Bean javadoc for complete details.`
 BeanFactoryPostProcessor-returning @Bean methods
 Special consideration must be taken for @Bean methods that return Spring BeanFactoryPostProcessor (BFPP) types.
-Because BFPP objects must be instantiated very early in the container lifecycle, they can interfere with processing of annotations such as @Autowired, @Value, and @PostConstruct within @Configuration classes.
+Because BFPP objects must be instantiated very early in the container lifecycle, they can interfere with processing of annotations such as `@Autowired`, `@Value`, and `@PostConstruct` within @Configuration classes.
 To avoid these lifecycle issues, mark BFPP-returning @Bean methods as static.

 If you want to use both annotation and xml config you can do